ArhamKhanPathan/vendor-MS/readme.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-Replace placeholders like `yourusername`, `vendor-management`, and others with your actual project details.
+Replace placeholders like `ArhamKhanPathan`, `vendor-management`, and others with your actual project details.
 Make sure to add or modify any additional details specific to your project.